Oasis of the Zombies (1981)

 Not Franco’s best but seemingly not the worst zombie movie of which Zombie Lake (1980) holds the title.
 It’s also not the only Nazi Zombie movie, there are supposed to be quite a few, one which comes to mind is “Shock Waves 1975” with Peter Cushing, John Carradine and an early performance from Brooke Adams.
 Shock Waves for sure though is better than Oasis, and actually does have a couple of good scary bits in it, which well Oasis, I think, lacks.

-Franco uses the pseudonyms of A.M Frank for director here and Daniel Le Soeur for producer.
+Franco uses the pseudonyms of A.M Frank for director here.
 Word has it that another version out there (isn’t there always with Franco movies?!) a Spanish version, has Jesus Franco’s wife Lina Romay, in a small part, and is seemingly a better version than the one I saw, with better music, and a couple of extra scenes, which may sound like total masochism, but it seemingly makes for a better film.
 This other version is called Tombs Of The Living Dead and is out on DVD somewhere.

 Review by Giovanni Pistachio, Giovanni can be contacted at: –